Despite violent arrest, NYPD to maintain distancing patrols

-NEW YORK (AP) — New York City’s mayor rejected calls Monday to stop having police officers enforce social distancing during the coronavirus crisis after one was caught on video pulling a stun gun on a man and violently taking him to the ground, and Gov. Andrew Cuomo laid out criteria for reopening the state’s economy region by region.
+NEW YORK (AP) — New York City’s mayor on Monday defended the use of police to enforce social distancing, rejecting calls from watchdogs to end the practice after an officer with a costly history of alleged misconduct was caught on video pulling a stun gun on a man and violently taking him to the ground.

-The officer was stripped of his gun and badge and placed on desk duty pending an internal investigation.
+The officer, Francisco Garcia, was stripped of his gun and badge and placed on desk duty pending an internal investigation.
+Over the years, he’s been named as a defendant in six lawsuits that the city settled for a total of $182,500, according to court records and a Legal Aid Society database.

+In a similar case, Garcia and other officers allegedly threw a man to the ground and then punched and kicked him.
+In another, Garcia was accused of throwing a woman against a metal grate and onto a sidewalk and using a homophobic slur after she asked for his badge number.

-The police department assigned 1,000 officers to social distancing patrols over the weekend as New Yorkers ventured outside to enjoy warm weather.
-They’ll also be part of a new effort to distribute 7.5 million protective masks over the next few weeks.
+The police department assigned 1,000 officers to social distancing patrols as New Yorkers ventured outside to enjoy the warmest weekend of a spring clouded by the coronavirus pandemic.
+They’ll also be part of a new effort to distribute 7.5 million protective face masks over the next few weeks.

 “You can’t do effective enforcement without the NYPD and the NYPD is more than up to the job,” de Blasio said.

-Bystander video posted on social media showed plainclothes officer Francisco Garcia slapping 33-year-old Donni Wright in the face, punching him in the shoulder and dragging him to a sidewalk after leveling him in a crosswalk.
+Bystander video showed Garcia – in plainclothes but no mask — slapping 33-year-old Donni Wright in the face, punching him in the shoulder and dragging him to a sidewalk after leveling him in a crosswalk near a public housing complex.

-Police spokesperson Sgt.
+Police spokeswoman Sgt.
 Mary Frances O’Donnell said Wright “took a fighting stance against the officer” when he was ordered to disperse.

-A few minutes earlier, officers arrested two other people on the same block for allegedly failing to comply when asked to disperse.
+Minutes before that, officers arrested two other people on the same block for allegedly failing to comply when asked to move along.

-Police Commissioner Dermot Shea said Monday that officers recovered a stun gun that may have belonged to one of the people, a small amount of marijuana and close to $3,000 in cash.
+Officers recovered a stun gun that may have belonged to one of the people, a small amount of marijuana and close to $3,000 in cash, Police Commissioner Dermot Shea said.

-“Exactly what was going on there is still somewhat under investigation,” Shea said.
+“Exactly what was going on there is still somewhat under investigation,” he said.

-Joo-Hyun Kang, the director of the police watchdog Communities United for Police Reform, said: “Public health professionals and community organizations, not the NYPD, should be responsible for educating New Yorkers about the importance of social distancing and creating new norms.”
+Joo-Hyun Kang, of the police watchdog Communities United for Police Reform, said the clash made clear: “Public health professionals and community organizations, not the NYPD, should be responsible for educating New Yorkers about the importance of social distancing and creating new norms.”

 Tina Luongo, a lawyer with the Legal Aid Society, said the city needs to “seriously reconsider social distancing enforcement that leads to escalations involving the use of tasers and violent assaults.”